JarningGau/ProjectSVR/README.md

 ## Tutorials

-the ProjectSVR webpage with all the documentation and tutorials is [here](https://jarninggau.github.io/ProjectSVR/).
+The ProjectSVR webpage with all the documentation and tutorials is [here](https://jarninggau.github.io/ProjectSVR/).

 We have various examples, including: